AN FDA-APPROVED WAY TO TREAT PN–THAT’S A WIN FOR SKIN

-DUPIXENT can help break the intense
+• Can help break the intense cycle of itching

-DUPIXENT helps heal your skin from
+• Helps heal your skin from within

 How Does DUPIXENT Work to Treat PN?